AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/navigation.md

 1. [Toolbars](#toolbars-my-programs-toolbars) for organization selection, alerts, and account settings
 1. [Chat AEM](#chat-aem) to guide you in your next steps and answer questions
 1. [Statistics and call-to-action](#statistics) for an overview of your recent activity
-1. [Programs and License](#programs-license) to understand your current license status and manage your programs
+1. [Programs and license](#programs-license) to understand your current license status and manage your programs
-1. [Quick Links](#quick-links) to easily access related resources
+1. [Quick links](#quick-links) to easily access related resources

+>[!TIP]
+>
+>Please see the document [Programs and Program Types](/help/implementing/cloud-manager/getting-access-to-aem-in-cloud/program-types.md) for details on programs.

 ### Toolbars {#my-programs-toolbars}